mildsunrise/dm500-satip/README.md

 If you found a bug or have a suggestion for the firmware image, feel free to open an issue on this repo.

+The DM500 also has a telnet server running, you can login with `root` and password `dreambox`.
+Thus, **make sure the DM500 is behind a firewall**.

 ## Design

 **This image is not based on the official firmware.** Instead,